Płock: Cuisine

-The Museum of Mazovia provides exhibits and interpretation of the city and region's history.
+Religion

+Catholic Church

 Płock is the oldest legislated seat of the Roman Catholic diocese; the Masovian Blessed Virgin Mary Cathedral was built here in the first half of the 12th century and houses the sarcophagi of Polish monarchs.
 It is one of the five oldest cathedrals in Poland.

-Divine Mercy

-The city is famous for the Divine Mercy Sanctuary, where the apparition of Jesus to Saint Faustina Kowalska took place, and the Divine Mercy devotion was revealed.
+Moreover, the city is famous for the Divine Mercy Sanctuary, where the apparition of Jesus to Saint Faustina Kowalska is reported to have taken place, and the Divine Mercy devotion was revealed.

 Mariavite Church

 From the visions of Feliksa Kozłowska in 1893, the Mariavite order of priests originated, originally working to renew clergy within the Roman Catholic Church.
 Despite repeated attempts, they were not recognized by the Vatican and in the early 20th century established a separate and independent denomination.
 This site is the main seat of the Mariavite bishops.
 Their most important church was built here in the beginning of the 20th century; it is called the Temple of Mercy and Charity and is situated in a pleasant garden on the hill on which the historical centre of Płock is built, near the Vistula River.
 Poland in total has about 25,000 members of the Old Catholic Mariavite Church, as it is now named, with another 5,000 in France.
 A smaller breakaway church, the Catholic Mariavite Church, which has an integrated female priesthood (since 1929), has 3,000 members in Poland.